Debiased Front-Door Learners for Heterogeneous Effects: Conclusion and Discussion

 \section{Conclusion and Discussion}

 \textbf{Summary}.
 We developed two heterogeneous FD treatment effects estimators: \hyperlink{def:fd-dr-learner}{FD-DR-Learner} and \hyperlink{def:fd-r-learner}{FD-R-Learner}.
-Both attain \emph{quasi-oracle} rates under $n^{-1/4}$-rate nuisance convergence (Thm.~\ref{thm:error-fd-dr},~\ref{thm:error-fd-r}).
+Under the stated sample-splitting, bounded-overlap, moment, and stage-learning assumptions, FD-DR satisfies a product-error bound and FD-R satisfies a stage-error decomposition; these guarantees yield conditional \emph{quasi-oracle} corollaries when the second-order nuisance remainders are no larger than the relevant oracle terms (Thm.~\ref{thm:error-fd-dr},~\ref{thm:error-fd-r}).
 A comparison of the two estimators for practitioners is given in \S~\ref{subsec:comparison}.
 In synthetic stress tests (varying $n$, slow nuisances, weak overlap) they dominate a plug-in baseline, and in our FARS seat-belt case study they deliver reliable personalized FD estimates.

-\textbf{Limitations \& future work.} (i) \emph{Positivity.} Our guarantees assume overlap for $e(X\!\mid\!C)$ and $q(Z\!\mid\!X,C)$; near-violations inflate variance (especially for FD-DR).
-We recommend overlap diagnostics, ratio stabilization, and overlap-aware uncertainty, and plan adaptive routing toward FD-R under weak overlap. (ii) \emph{Binary mediator.} Our theory uses a binary $Z$, whereas many practical settings feature continuous or multidimensional mediators.
+\textbf{Limitations \& future work.} (i) \emph{Positivity.} Our guarantees assume bounded overlap for $e(X\!\mid\!C)$ and $q(Z\!\mid\!X,C)$; near-violations inflate variance (especially for FD-DR, whose pseudo-outcome uses inverse weights and density ratios).
+We recommend overlap diagnostics, ratio stabilization, and overlap-aware uncertainty, and plan adaptive routing toward FD-R under weak overlap as a finite-sample strategy rather than as a relaxation of the formal assumption. (ii) \emph{Binary mediator.} Our theory uses a binary $Z$, whereas many practical settings feature continuous or multidimensional mediators.
 Extending FD-DR and FD-R learners to handle such settings is a promising direction.

 \endgroup

 \counterwithin*{lemma}{section} \counterwithin*{definition}{section} \counterwithin*{theorem}{section} \counterwithin*{proposition}{section} \counterwithin*{equation}{section} \counterwithin*{corollary}{section} \counterwithin*{remark}{section} \counterwithin*{example}{section} \counterwithin*{assumption}{section}